Mary de Bode: Death and legacy

 She died in 1812 in Moscow.
-Her eldest son Clement, and afterwards his son, tried but failed for about 46 years to regain the rights and riches they lost in the 1790s.
-In June 1854 the case of the de Bode family was debated in the British Houses of Parliament after it was introduced by Montague Chambers recommending that France should be obliged to award compensation.
+Her eldest son Clement, and afterwards his brother Henry, tried but failed for about 46 years to regain the rights and riches the family had lost in the 1790s.
+In June 1854 the case of the de Bode family was finally debated in the British Houses of Parliament after it was introduced by Montague Chambers recommending that France should be obliged to award compensation.
 The case was based on international treaties under which France had agreed to pay compensation to British subjects who had incurred losses during their revolution.
-Clement, Baron de Bode and his mother were both born in Staffordshire.
+However, despite the fact that Clement, Baron de Bode and his mother Mary were both born at her family home in Staffordshire, the case proved unsuccessful.

+Both Clement and his younger brother Baron Henry, who in 1830 had moved from Russia to London to assist Clement with the case, became impoverished by their efforts, and both spent periods in debtors' prisons.
+Henry survived financially by becoming an inventor, most notably for inventing a new design for a ship's capstan.
+He died in 1855 and was buried in Highgate Cemetery.

 William S. Childe-Pemberton wrote her biography The Baroness de Bode, 1775-1803 which was published in 1900.